arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

 #### Kafka Connect REST API

 > Note : In distributed mode, the REST API is the primary interface to the Connect cluster.
 Requests can be made from any edge node and the  REST API automatically forwards requests.
+By default REST API for Kafka Connect runs on port 8083 but is configurable in connector properties

 - Use the below REST API calls from any edge node to verify of Kafka Connect is working as expected on both the nodes